 - Research advances have led to procedures like sentinel lymph node biopsy, which allows the surgeon to remove fewer lymph nodes.

 - Studies are looking at ways to find the lymph nodes that drain the arm before surgery so they can be saved when possible.
 This is called axillary reverse mapping.

 Why do I need to know about lymphedema?

-Here is what we know about lymphedema, the signs you can look for, steps you can take to lower your risk of getting it, and things you can do to try to keep it from getting worse.
-Talk to someone on your health care team about your lymphedema risk and what you can do to lower it.
-There are things you can do to try to prevent lymphedema.
-And recognizing it early and starting treatment right away can help manage it.
+Here you will find what we know about lymphedema, the signs you can look for, steps you can take to lower your risk of getting it, and things you can do to try to keep it from getting worse.
+Talk to someone on your cancer care team about your lymphedema risk and what you can do to lower your risk.

 All women who have had episodes of lymphedema should follow the guidelines shared here and their cancer care team’s instructions to avoid the return or worsening of lymphedema.

 Women who have had many lymph nodes removed and women who have had radiation therapy have a higher risk of lymphedema.